 mailing address: Kurt Schumacher Str.
 3 53113 Bonn Germany

-Distillations is an award-winning science podcast that brings you extracts from the past, present, and future of chemistry.
-Join host Meir Rinde for a new episode every other Friday and gain historical perspective on current scientific issues.
-The show is produced by the Chemical Heritage Foundation - a non-for-profit library, museum, and center for scholars based in Philadelphia.
-Features should be creative, sound-rich, and evergreen, helping explain chemistry-related topics to a general audience.
+Distillations was an award-winning science podcast of extracts from the past, present, and future of chemistry.
+Gain historical perspective on current scientific issues.
+The show was produced by the Chemical Heritage Foundation - a non-for-profit library, museum, and center for scholars based in Philadelphia.

 contact: Mia Lobel, Senior Producer, firstname.lastname@example.org

 mailing address: 29 Fruit Bud Lane, Red Hook, NY 12571

 Environment Report (updated 12/9/11)

 The Environment Report is a collaborative effort among 160 public radio stations to create a weekly news-feed of reports about the environment.
 Each feed contains two to three features, the occasional commentary, and four to five news spots.

 Evolve celebrates life in motion.
 We believe challenges are to be chased and embraced, and that collecting experience is more important than collecting stuff.
 We believe that physical well-being is paramount, and that we are interconnected in ways far too complicated to comprehend, but far too important to ignore.
 We believe in the value of living outside our comfort zones.

 We are a fully digital publication, releasing new issues monthly on iOS and Android tablets and smartphones.